errorception/redis-memoizer/README.md

 Now, calls to `memoized` will have the same effect as calling `someExpensiveOperation`, except it will be much faster.
 The results of the first call are stored in redis and then looked up for subsequent calls.

 Redis effectively serves as a shared network-available cache for function calls.
-Thus, the memoization cache is available across processes, and if the same function call is made from different processes they will reuse the cache.
+Thus, the memoization cache is available across processes, so that if the same function call is made from different processes they will reuse the cache.

 ## Uses

 Lets say you are making a DB call that's rather expensive.
-Let's say you've wrapped the call into a `getUserProfile` call that looks as follows:
+Let's say you've wrapped the call into a `getUserProfile` function that looks as follows:

 ```javascript
 function getUserProfile(userId, done) {